Easily use any BOM as a Gradle Version Catalog.

 }

-1 | Set generateBomEntry to true to include an entry for the BOM in the generated catalog |
+1 | Set the default value of generateBomEntry to true to include an entry for the BOM in the generated catalog |

 generator.generate("springLibs") {